When does cross-examination take place?

 All witnesses can be cross-examined except:

-A witness required by witness summons merely to produce a document;
+- A witness called by a witness summons merely to produce a document;

 The purpose of cross-examination is three-fold:

-To cast doubt on, or undermine the witness’s evidence so as to weaken your opponent’s case, and to undermine the witness’s credibility;
+- To cast doubt on, or undermine the witness’s evidence and credibility to weaken your opponent’s case;

 For more information on: